MicrosoftDocs/cpp-docs/docs/standard-library/shared-ptr-class.md

 `ptr, deleter` -- a pointer of type `Other*` to the resource to be managed and a deleter for that resource.
 If the function fails (because the control block cannot be allocated), it calls `deleter(ptr)`, which must be well defined.

 `ptr, deleter, alloc` -- a pointer of type `Other*` to the resource to be managed, a deleter for that resource, and an allocator to manage any storage that must be allocated and freed.
-If the function fails (because the control block can't be allocated) it calls `deleter(ptr)`, which must be well defined.
+If the function fails (because the control block can't be allocated), it calls `deleter(ptr)`, which must be well defined.

 `sp` -- a `shared_ptr<Other>` object that owns the resource to be managed.

 `wp` -- a `weak_ptr<Other>` object that points to the resource to be managed.

 `ap` -- an `auto_ptr<Other>` object that holds a pointer to the resource to be managed.
-If the function succeeds it calls `ap.release()`; otherwise it leaves `ap` unchanged.
+If the function succeeds, it calls `ap.release()`; otherwise it leaves `ap` unchanged.

 In all cases, the pointer type `Other*` must be convertible to `T*`.